Legal Research & Writing Faculty

 Prior to joining UW Law, Professor Stites taught courses in benefits management and legal risk management for the Wisconsin School of Business at UW-Madison.
 She also served as adjunct faculty at the University of Iowa’s Tippie College of Business, where she taught Intro to Law, Legal Ethics, and Employment Law and Discrimination.
 While at the University of Iowa she coached student-teams to compete in the national Eller Ethics Case Competition.

-Professor Stites earned her law degree, cum laude, from American University Washington College of Law in 2005.
+Professor Stites earned her law degree, cum laude, from American University Washington College of Law.
 As a law student, she participated in the International Litigation Clinic and was editor for the Sustainable Development Law and Policy Brief.
 She participated in Moot Court competitions, served as a Legal Fellow in the Office of Senator Harry Reid (NV) (then the minority whip), and was a summer associate for various law firms.
 After law school she was a judicial law clerk for the 6th Judicial District in Iowa.

 News & Media